-- 1. Depending on the client that you use, this information is defined in the db2dsdriver configuration file, a connection string, or a database directory: - If you are using the IBM Data Server Client or the IBM Data Server Runtime Client, connection information comes from the database catalog. - If you are using one of the data server drivers: - If host, port, and database information is provided in a connection string in an application, that information is used. - If host, port, and database information is not provided in the connection string in an application, the driver uses a db2cli.ini file, and the host, port, and database information is provided in the db2cli.ini file, the db2cli.ini file information is used. - If host, port, and database information is not provided in the connection string in the application or the db2cli.ini file, the information in the db2dsdriver configuration file is used. - 2.
+- 1. Depending on the client that you use, connection information is defined in one of several possible sources: - If you are using one of the data server drivers, a CLI, or an open source application that uses IBM Data Server Client or IBM Data Server Runtime Client: - If host, port, and database information is provided in the connection string in an application, the DB2 database system uses that information. - If host, port, and database information is not provided in the connection string in an application, the driver uses the information that is provided in the db2cli.ini file. - If host, port, and database information is not provided in the connection string in the application or the db2cli.ini file, the DB2 database system uses the information in the db2dsdriver configuration file. - If you are using a .NET application with the IBM Data Server Client or the IBM Data Server Runtime Client, connection information can be defined in the database catalog, connection string, db2dsdriver configuration file, or .NET object properties. - If you are using an embedded SQL application with the IBM Data Server Client or the IBM Data Server Runtime Client, connection information can be defined in the database catalog, connection string, or db2dsdriver configuration file. - 2.
 Alternatively, you can use a distributor, such as Websphere Application Server Network Deployment, or multihomed DNS to establish the initial connection to the database. - For a distributor, you specify the IP address and port number of the distributor.
 The distributor analyzes the current workload distribution, and uses that information to forward the connection request to one of the members of the DB2 pureScale instance. - For multihomed DNS, you specify an IP address and port number that can resolve to the IP address and port number of any member of the DB2 pureScale instance.
-Multihomed DNS processing selects a member based on some criterion, such as simple round-robin selection or member workload distribution.
+Multihomed DNS processing selects a member based on criteria, such as simple round-robin selection or member workload distribution.

-You can set db2dsdriver configuration keywords or registry variables to refine automatic client reroute behavior.
-The following db2dsdriver configuration keywords can be used to control automatic client reroute.
-The keywords are described for the case in which client affinities is not enabled.
+You can set configuration keywords or registry variables in the db2dsdriver.cfg file to refine automatic client reroute behavior.
+You can use the configuration keywords in table 2 to control automatic client reroute.
+The keywords are described for the case in which client affinities are not enabled.